Botox for Jaw Tension: What Patients Need to Know Before Treatment

 My hesitation about Botox for TMD comes down to a few practical points.

-Third, the best recent meta-analysis found that Botox was not associated with better outcomes. (pubmed.ncbi.nlm.nih.gov)
+Third, the best recent meta-analysis found that Botox was not associated with better results for the main TMD measures commonly studied (Saini et al., 2024).

-Fourth, the newer tissue-level evidence raises a real concern that the muscles themselves may change in ways that are not insignificant and where full recovery cannot simply be assumed. (pubmed.ncbi.nlm.nih.gov)
+Fourth, the newer tissue-level evidence raises a real concern that the chewing muscles themselves may change in meaningful ways, and full recovery cannot simply be assumed (Guignardat et al., 2024).

-Fifth, patients are sometimes given the impression that Botox is a fast, easy answer.
+Fifth, patients are sometimes given the impression that Botox is a fast and easy answer.
 I think that is risky.
 It may be useful in some cases, but it should not be sold as a magic shortcut.

 A balanced view